prototypefund/Digital_Bargeld-docs/api-bank.rst

 Administrative API
 ------------------

-This API allows one user to send money to another user, withing the same "test" bank.
+This API allows one user to send money to another user, within the same "test" bank.
 The user calling it has to authenticate by including his credentials in the request.